 References to the practice of midwifery have been found as far back in history as notations on an Egyptian medical papyrus dated 1900 BC.
-Throughout human history midwives have attended to the healthcare needs of women, focusing primarily on labor and delivery, but over time the role of the midwife has expanded to include routine gynecological and primary care for women.
+Midwives have attended to the healthcare needs of pregnant women for millennia, focusing primarily on labor and delivery.
+But over time the midwife’s role has expanded to include routine gynecological and primary care for people with breasts and/or a cervix.

 Certified Nurse Midwives (CNM) are registered nurses who have graduated from a nurse-midwifery education program accredited by the Accreditation Commission for Midwifery Education and have passed a national certification examination to receive the professional designation of certified nurse-midwife.
 Nurse-midwives have been practicing in the United States since the 1920s.